Bahrain client case studies

 Our Client is a global Firm providing advanced wellsite data management, real-time data solutions, engineering analytics to oil and gas operators around the world, helping them improve drilling operational effectiveness with data analytics.

-In 2014, the Firm set their sights on Bahrain as it is generally a major market for oil and gas players based in the Middle-east.
+The Firm set their sights on Bahrain as it is generally a major market for oil and gas players based in the Middle-east.
 Furthermore, Bahrain is a reputable, and tax-efficient jurisdiction with excellent infrastructure for business and services.

 The Firm will be targeting oil and gas Clients based in Bahrain, Saudi Arabia and United Arab Emirates, providing them with data management solutions and consultancy services.